netenglabs/suzieq/docs/poller.md

   auth: dc-01-credentials
 ```

-In case you are using the Suzieq native or ansible source types, auths and devices are optional since the settings can be defined per-device in the source.
+In case you are using the Suzieq native or ansible source types, `auth` field is optional since the settings can be defined per-device in the source.

+The `device` field is always optional since it only contains common configurations for all the devices in the namespace.

 ## <a name='running-poller'></a>Running the poller